thenlko/BashScriptWget/README.md

-# BashScriptWget
-Test the Wget command in Bash
+# It's A Test Repository To test the command wget